scala/docs.scala-lang/sips/pending/_posts/2013-05-31-improved-lazy-val-initialization.md

     }

 The current implementation has several shortcomings:
  - it allocates two boxes
  - it synchronizes on `this`.
 This is most severe in case of lambdas, as lambdas do not introduce a new `this`.

-We propose a new scheme, that is both simpler in implementation and is more efficient and is slightly more compact.
+We propose a new scheme, that is both simpler in implementation and is more efficient and slightly more compact.
-The scheme introduces new helper classes to standard library: such as `dotty.runtime.LazyInt`\[[17][17]\] and uses them to implement the local lazy val behaviour.
+The scheme introduces new helper classes to the standard library: such as `dotty.runtime.LazyInt`\[[17][17]\] and uses them to implement the local lazy val behavior.

     class LazyInt {
       var value: Int = _
       @volatile var initialized: Boolean = false
     }

     private def method$s(holder: LazyInt) = {
         if(!holder.initialized){
           holder.synchronized{
             if (!holder.initialized) {
               holder.value = <RHS>